simeonpashley/simeonpashley.github.io/_posts/2011-02-16-how-to-choose-the-best-website-designer.md

 Unfortunately, all website designers can create graphic design for your business website, but not all are professionals.
-Professionalism seems to be fading as more and more website designers jump on the freelance bandwagon to get their share of the buying public’s money.
+Professionalism seems to be fading as more and more website designers jump on the freelance bandwagon to get their share of the buying public's money.
 Simply claiming to be the best is not good enough.
-Doesn’t everyone claim they provide the best services at the best prices?
+Doesn't everyone claim they provide the best services at the best prices?
 So pay close attention to other important signs,
 including:

-- Is the business web design company interested in specifically what elements you’ll need on your website for growth, or are you herded into their client group and given a select number of templates to choose from that look like everyone else’s?
+- Is the business web design company interested in specifically what elements you'll need on your website for growth, or are you herded into their client group and given a select number of templates to choose from that look like everyone else's?
 - Is the business web designer prepared to take the time to determine your target audience?
 - Are they interested in your overall business goals?